 Let us talk to you about a perfectly waterproof backpack that keeps everything dry!
 From our point of view, this is a must-have for snorkeling enthusiasts, especially during boat trips, where the water pretty much always wet your stuff.
 Its large volume (60l) allows you to transport all of your equipment, including your fins.

 A voluminous and quality mesh bag, which allows you to take all your equipment, including wetsuits and fins.
-It is equipped with padded backpack straps, unlike other bags which tend to hurt your shoulders.
+It is equipped with padded backpack straps, unlike other bags that tend to hurt your shoulders.
 A front pocket allows you to store more fragile items.
 Useful if you have to walk a bit before accessing the snorkeling spot.

 As an Amazon Associate, Snorkeling Report earns from qualifying purchases.